Paul Reppas, PhD

 I believe in integrating multiple approaches in therapy such as Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and more classic therapy approaches often termed today as “psychodynamic therapy”.
 I believe we each have unique capacities that can lead us forward in life to a place of ideal functioning.
 I see it as my job to use any tool psychology offers to help you define this capacity in yourself so that you can move toward it in the rest of your life.
 I focus on working with young adults, adults, and adolescents.
 I received my training at Fuller Theological Seminary in Pasadena, California and hold a PhD in Clinical Psychology.

 Lisa Martin, phd

-I think about each person as a whole, looking at how they function within their environment, relationships, and physically.
+I think about each person as a whole and consider how they function within their environment, relationships, and physically.
 I focus on empowering each client I see to build on the unique strengths and characteristics they bring to therapy.
 I work with adults ages 18-100 and utilize techniques that have been shown in research to be effective, such as Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Therapy (CBT) among others.
-I enjoy working with the spectrum of those experiencing chronic illnesses such as diabetes, chronic pain, and head injury.
-I received my training at Seattle Pacific University where I earned a PhD in Clinical Psychology.
+I enjoy working with the spectrum of those experiencing chronic illnesses such as diabetes and chronic pain, anxiety disorders and bipolar disorder.
+I received my PhD in Clinical Psychology from Seattle Pacific University in Seattle, Washington